top of page

 What would you recommend to people who are injured or physically ill?

-It is also a good idea to observe nature.
-Pay attention to the movements that animals make.
-Unlike humans, animals do not go to the gym to train, but move in such a way that their life is a continuous training.
-That is why it is important that we observe ourselves and how we move and the postures we adopt during our daily life (not only when doing training) since that is where we spend most of the day.
+It may also be a good idea to pay attention to the movements that the animals make.
+Unlike human beings, they do not go to the gym to train but rather they move in such a way that their life is a continuous training.

 Why do you think there are so many people with pain or injuries?

-• Uncomfortable and accustomed to having muscle contractures.
+• Uncomfortable and accustomed to having contractures

-• Unable to remain in beneficial positions.
+• Unable to stay in positions that benefit you

 • Tired, with lack of energy.
-With inflammation of the digestive system.
+With inflammation of the digestive system

 MARIANO S-23.jpg

-Reeducate the postures and movements of daily life.
+how to take care of the body by re-educating the postures and movements of daily life.

-Perhaps because they are so simple, no attention is paid to them, but they focus more on sports goals.
-In most cases people learn to stoop or walk at the moment they are already hurt.
+Perhaps because they are so simple, no attention is paid to them, but rather they focus more on sporting goals.

 An experience that surprised me in Mexico was hearing many patients say that they have a high tolerance for pain, as if that were a virtue.
-As children they have been taught that if they are Mexican they must put up with the pain!
-Although resilience or overcoming pain or problems can help us modify current situations; It is not always advisable to "put up with" the pain.

-Another reality that I have seen in patients is that in physical rehabilitation therapies, for the most part, due to the low remuneration paid by medical insurers, they have had to generate a work method in which they attend to several patients at the same time In this way, they only pay attention to the affected area, without being able to cover all the body mechanics that will be affecting this symptom.
+A reality that I experienced as a patient was that in physical rehabilitation therapies, for the most part, due to the low remuneration paid by medical insurance companies, they have had to generate a work method in which they care for several patients at the same time.

 We should pay more attention to techniques that prevent injury or maintain health instead of living without that knowledge and then having to go to a professional after feeling pain or getting hurt.